percona/pmm-doc/docs/quickstart.md

 === "MongoDB"

-    Before you add a MongoDB database for monitoring you should have a database account for PMM.
-To create an account using MongoDB CLI, see [Create PMM account and set permissions](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).
+    Before you add a MongoDB database for monitoring you should have a [database account for PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).

     To add a MongoDB database for monitoring, do the following:

-    1. In the PMM web interface, go to **Configuration** → **PMM Inventory** → **Add Instance**.
+    1. From the PMM UI, go to **Configuration** → **PMM Inventory** → **Add Instance**.

     2. Select *MongoDB*.
 The *Add Service* page opens.

-    3. On the resulting page you do not have to change any values, just enter the credentials for your database instance.
+    3. Enter your database credentials on the resulting page without changing any values.

-    4. Optional: Enter the information on the *Labels* or *Additional Options* section.
+    4. Optional: Enter the information in the *Labels* and *Additional Options* section.

     5. Click *Add Service* at the bottom.